Nicolas-Augustin de la Croix d'Azolette (Proprières 1779, Lyon 1861)

-Professor at the Royal Academy, he worked for the Great Trianon and the churches in Paris.
-His art is a transition between the 17th century spirit created by Le Brun and the noble art of the 18th century, here represented by Tremolières, Brenet, etc. One of his masterpieces can be seen in Lyon: "The Adoration of the three wise men" locaded in the Saint-Just's church.
+Professor at the Royal Academy, he worked for Trianon and the churches in Paris.
+His art is a transition between the 17th century spirit created by Le Brun and the noble art of the 18th century, represented in the church by Tremolières and Brenet.
+One of his masterpieces can be seen in Lyon: "The Adoration of the three wise men" located in Saint-Just's church.

 Nicolas-Guy Brenet (Paris 1728-1792)

-Marc II Chabry (18th century)
+Marc II Chabry (1660-1727)

 Charles Michel-Ange Challe (Paris 1718-1778)

 Author of the painting "The wedding of the Virgin" in the chapel of the chairs

 A pupil of Boucher, recipient of the "Prix of Rome" in 1741, he stayed in Italy from 1742 to 1749.
 Author of religious or mythological paintings, landscapes in ruins, he is today more famous for his festive projects and sketches of imaginary monuments, in the spirit of Piranesi.